-- 1. Transport is key for social inclusion and economic development, and for creating jobs and promoting access to other essential services, such as employment, education, health and care.
+- (1) Transport is key for social inclusion and economic development, and for creating jobs and promoting access to other essential services, such as employment, education, health and care.
 However, it is still a significant source of greenhouse gas emissions, air, noise and water pollution.
-Congestion remains a serious challenge to the efficiency of transport systems and also reduces the liveability of affected areas, at a considerable cost to society and the economy. - 2.
-Sustainable forms of transport are essential for achieving the EU's climate, zero pollution and energy efficiency objectives.
-Among these, cycling is one of the most sustainable, healthy and efficient, with considerable potential to support the decarbonisation of urban transport and help achieve the EU-wide target of reducing net greenhouse gas emissions by at least 55% by 2030 compared to 1990 and climate neutrality by 2050 in line with the European Climate Law1.
-It will also help us advance towards the zero pollution ambition2, with numerous co-benefits in other areas.
-The importance of further developing cycling is in particular key for European towns and cities as part of our climate objectives. - 5.
-Cycling comprises a broad and dynamic range of human-powered road vehicles, including bikes for various terrains, cargo bikes, bikes for transporting children, bikes for people with disabilities, trikes, recumbent bikes, velomobiles, tandems, e-bikes, speed pedelecs and bike trailers.
+Congestion remains a serious challenge to the efficiency of transport systems and also reduces the liveability of affected areas, at a considerable cost to society and the economy. - (2) Sustainable forms of transport are essential for achieving the EU's climate, zero pollution and energy efficiency objectives.
+Among these, cycling is one of the most sustainable, healthy and efficient, with considerable potential to support the decarbonisation of urban transport and help achieve the EU-wide target of reducing net greenhouse gas emissions by at least 55% by 2030 compared to 1990 and climate neutrality by 2050 in line with the European Climate Law.
+It will also help us advance towards the zero pollution ambition, with numerous co-benefits in other areas.
+The importance of further developing cycling is in particular key for European towns and cities as part of our climate objectives. - (3) Cycling comprises a broad and dynamic range of human-powered road vehicles, including bikes for various terrains, cargo bikes, bikes for transporting children, bikes for people with disabilities, trikes, recumbent bikes, velomobiles, tandems, e-bikes, speed pedelecs and bike trailers.
 They cater for a wide range of transport and mobility needs and require appropriate infrastructure.
 Cycling is playing an increasingly important role in the urban transport of goods, in particular parcel deliveries and shopping, thanks to cargo bikes and alike.
-In order to reach the full potential of cycling, cycling policies should reflect this diversity. - In order to reach its full potential, cycling needs to be properly addressed in urban mobility policies at all levels of governance and funding, transport planning, awareness raising, allocation of space, safety regulations and adequate infrastructure, including a special focus on persons with disabilities or reduced mobility.
-For example, the EU concept for sustainable urban mobility planning3 puts active mobility, including cycling, at the centre.
-Measures to support cycling need to be reported under the decarbonisation pillar of the National Energy and Climate Plans and be properly considered in the plans of the Horizon Europe mission on 100 Climate-Neutral and Smart Cities by 2030. - 5.
-Cycling improves social inclusiveness, contributing to people's physical and mental health and well-being.
-It is a moderate physical activity that reduces health risks and premature deaths linked with sedentary lifestyles.
-Bicycles with electric assistance (e-bikes, speed pedelecs) are increasingly popular and allow people to cover longer distances, meet the mobility and transport needs of families, small and medium-sized enterprises (SMEs), and reach additional groups, such as older people and persons with disabilities or reduced mobility.
+In order to reach the full potential of cycling, cycling policies should reflect this diversity. - (4) In order to reach its full potential, cycling needs to be properly addressed in urban mobility policies at all levels of governance and funding, transport planning, awareness raising, allocation of space, safety regulations and adequate infrastructure, including a special focus on persons with disabilities or reduced mobility.
+For example, the EU concept for sustainable urban mobility planning puts active mobility, including cycling, at the centre.
+Measures to support cycling need to be reported under the decarbonisation pillar of the National Energy and Climate Plans and be properly considered in the plans of the Horizon Europe mission on 100 Climate- Neutral and Smart Cities by 2030.

-1 Regulation (EU) 2021/1119 of the European Parliament and of the Council of 30 June 2021 establishing the framework for achieving climate neutrality and amending Regulations (EC) No 401/2009 and (EU) 2018/1999 (European Climate Law') COM(2020) 789.
+&lt;sup>1 Regulation (EU) 2021/1119 of the European Parliament and of the Council of 30 June 2021 establishing the framework for achieving climate neutrality and amending Regulations (EC) No 401/2009 and (EU) 2018/1999 ('European Climate Law')

+&lt;sup>1 COM(2020) 789.

-The 8th Environment Action Programme (Decision (EU) 2022/591) calls upon the Commission, Member States, regional and local authorities and stakeholders, as appropriate, to strengthen environmentally positive incentives and to phase out environmentally harmful subsidies, in particular fossil subsidies, at Union, national, regional and local level.
+&lt;sup>2 The 8th Environment Action Programme (Decision (EU) 2022/591) calls upon the Commission, Member States, regional and local authorities and stakeholders, as appropriate, to strengthen environmentally positive incentives and to phase out environmentally harmful subsidies, in particular fossil subsidies, at Union, national, regional and local level.

-3 Commission Recommendation (EU) 2023/550 of 8 March 2023 on National Support Programmes for Sustainable Urban Mobility Planning.
+&lt;sup>3 Commission Recommendation (EU) 2023/550 of 8 March 2023 on National Support Programmes for Sustainable Urban Mobility Planning.